Estate Planning, Probate and Trust Administration

 For a straightforward estate with a valid will and minimal debts or disputes, the process may be completed within six to nine months.
 However, more complicated estates, especially those involving real estate, businesses, or contested wills, can extend the timeline significantly.

 An OKC probate attorney from The Schroeder Group can guide you through each step, from filing the initial petition to distributing assets, ensuring compliance with Oklahoma probate laws.
-Engaging an experienced attorney can help streamline the process and address any potential issues promptly.
+Engaging an experienced estate planning attorney can help streamline the process and address any potential issues promptly.
 Contact our office to schedule a consultation and receive personalized assistance with your probate needs.

 When it comes to safeguarding your assets and ensuring a smooth transition of wealth to your loved ones, trust administration can be a valuable tool.
 Our Oklahoma City estate planning attorneys specialize in creating and managing trusts to protect your assets and provide for your beneficiaries according to your wishes.